-Column/Sheath : The best lengths for this style are fingertip, ballet/waltz, or a floor length.
-And elbow length will work as well.
-Just make sure its not too short.
-It should end at least at the waist.
-If you would like a train, I would choose a length that barely drags on the floor.
+Column/Sheath : The best lengths for this style are fingertip, ballet/waltz, or floor length.
+An elbow length will work as well, but make sure it ends at least at your waist.
+If you would like a train, a length that barely drags on the floor is best.
 Avoid anything longer as it is just too much veil for this simple shape.

 SHOP OUR VEILS

 Still have questions about choosing a veil length.
 Send us an email firstname.lastname@example.org.